Portugal is generally considered a gay-friendly country, and it has been ranked as one of the most LGBT-friendly countries in the world.

 The average price per square meter for buying a property in Porto in April 2023 is approximately €3,387.

-Annual gay events in Portugal: LBGT expats in Portugal
+Annual gay events in Portugal

 There are many gay activities and events that take place throughout Portugal, particularly in Lisbon and Porto.
 Here are some examples: